bertkdowns/thesis/notes/proposal.litreview.md

 This survey specifically focuses on the Tools, frameworks, Software, and Standards used in the case studies to build the Digital Twin.
 This aims to answer the questions "How does software and technology assist the creation of Digital Twins?" and "What challenges do current techniques face that increase the cost of building a Digital Twin of a chemical process?"

+### Fiber Processing Plant

+Azangoo et Al. [[@azango_dt_pid_generation]] demonstrated a methodology to generate a Digital Twin from Process & Instrumentation Diagrams (P&ID) using text recognition and image processing technologies, and a user interface to allow an engineer to link up anything that wasn't automatically recognised.

+The raw file was converted to the DEXPI file format [[@dexpi_summary]] ^[Examples of DEXPI files and the specification can be found at [https://gitlab.com/dexpi](https://gitlab.com/dexpi)], and this was converted into an intermediate Graph Model designed to make importing and mapping operations easier.
+This model was then imported into the BALAS simulation software [[@vttbalas]], which was used for steady-state simulation.
+In theory, an integration could be easily written for other simulation software as well.

+This is a good technique for building a Digital Twin where no digital models are already present, particularly for systems designed before the rise of Industry 4.0 techniques.
+It dramatically reduces the amount of manual work required to recreate the plant.
+Even for newer systems, using data from a DEXPI file as a starting point could reduce the cost of building a Digital Twin.
+However, this study focuses on building the model; interconnection with the plant's data control system (DCS) was not included.

+###

 ## Adjacent Technologies